 Adoption is and can be a wonderful way to make a family and to be a family, but it comes with its share of cons, too.
 After all, all families no matter how they come to be experience the good, the bad, and the ugly.

-While you definitely should share the sweetest moments like the moment you found out you were matched, the moment you met your tiny bundle or older child bundle for the first time, and the time your little one first said “I love you” or took your hand, you should be honest enough to share the other moments so many adoptive families also experience.
+While you definitely should share the sweetest moments like the moment you found out you were matched, the moment you met your tiny bundle or older child bundle for the first time, and the time your little one first said “I love you” or taking your hand, you should be honest enough to share the other moments so many adoptive families also experience.
 Remember how difficult the waiting period was, and you were left wondering if or when you were ever going to hear from your agency?
 Remember thinking maybe you’re not meant to be an adoptive parent after all?
 Remember the logistical and legal screwups that delayed your ability to meet your child for the first time, and when you finally did, she was scared and upset, and you felt helpless not quite knowing how to best comfort her through the transition into her new family while dealing with the loss and trauma that comes with adoption.
 Remember the week or month or year that he avoided making direct eye contact with you, especially if he knew he was in trouble, and you wondered if he would ever come around, ever trust you, ever tell you he loved you like all of your other friends’ children seemed to do so easily.

 Adoption is a growing pain for all involved—birth families, too—and this connection of highs and lows that bonds us all is important to acknowledge within your own adopted family and is just as important to share with a friend who is interested in starting along the path to adoption.